n01r1r/MegaFS/docs/FACE_DETECTION_OPTIONS.md

 - No anchor limitations
 - Works well with faces that fill most of image
 - Built into OpenCV (no external dependencies)
-- Slower than BlazeFace but more reliable for edge cases
+- Reliable for edge cases and large faces

 **Configuration**:
 ```yaml